 Jennifer B. Boysko, Democrat represents the 33rd District in the Senate of Virginia.
 She currently serves as a member of the Transportation Committee, the General Laws and Technology Committee, and the Rehabilitation and Social Services Committee.
 She serves on a number of boards and commissions for the Commonwealth.

 Senator Boysko’s legislation reflects her philosophy that it is possible to be pro-business and progressive, to seek equal opportunity for all and to be fiscally responsible.
 She has been the patron and chief copatron of a number of landmark pieces of legislation including protecting immigrants with the DREAM Act, expansion of financial aid for students, and expansion of access to a driver's privilege card, a bill to amend the Virginia Energy Plan to include an analysis of electric vehicle charging infrastructure, protections for members of our LGBTQ+ community in Housing, employment and accommodations, protections for reproductive freedom, the Dignity Act which greatly reduces the tax on menstrual products and diapers, and protections for animals banning animal testing on personal care and cleaning products and passing the Cruelty-Free Cosmetics Act.
-She is continuing the work she began as a Delegate to create an even playing field for all Virginians by improving schools and workforce training programs, supporting businesses to create new jobs, and advocating for equal pay for equal work, fair wages, and paid leave.
+She is continuing the work she began as a Delegate to create an even playing field for all Virginians by improving schools and workforce training programs, supporting businesses to create new jobs, and advocating for equal pay for equal work, fair wages, and paid family and medical leave.
 She embraces the diverse and culturally rich community she represents and works to make sure all Virginians have a voice, no matter where they are from, how they worship, the color of their skin or who they love.
-She’d also support common-sense legislation to prevent gun violence if it could ever reach the Senate floor.
+She also supports common-sense legislation to prevent gun violence.

 Ms. Boysko seeks to find common ground and works with both Republicans and Democrats to get things done.
 However, finding common ground does not mean abandoning her priorities and values.
 She will always stand up and speak out for the issues most passionately held where there are stark differences that cannot be negotiated.